Right to sexuality: Background

 Individuals of diverse sexual orientations have been discriminated against historically and continue to be a "vulnerable" group in society today.
 Forms of discrimination experienced by people of diverse sexual orientations include the denial of the right to life, the right to work and the right to privacy, non-recognition of personal and family relationships, interference with human dignity, interference with security of the person, violations of the right to be free from torture, discrimination in access to economic, social and cultural rights, including housing, health and education, and pressure to remain silent and invisible.

-Seventy-eight countries maintain laws that make same-sex consensual sex between adults a criminal offence, and seven countries (or parts thereof) impose the death penalty for same-sex consensual sex.
-They are Iran, Saudi Arabia, Yemen, Mauritania, Sudan, the twelve northern states of Nigeria, and the southern parts of Somalia.
+Sixty-seven countries maintain laws that make same-sex consensual sex between adults a criminal offence, and seven countries (or parts thereof) impose the death penalty for same-sex consensual sex.
+They are Iran, Saudi Arabia, Yemen, Mauritania, the twelve northern states of Nigeria, and the southern parts of Somalia.
+Also, in Ghana there was an anti-LGBT bill proposed and passed by the parliament never became law. when passed, LGBT+ persons in Ghana shall be criminalized.
+Uganda already has passed this law.

 The right to sexuality has only relatively recently become the subject of international concern, with the regulation of sexuality traditionally falling within the jurisdiction of the nation state.
-Today numerous international non-governmental organisations and intergovernmental organisations are engaged in the protection of the rights of people of diverse sexual orientation as it is increasingly recognised that discrimination on grounds of sexual orientation is widespread and an unacceptable violation of human rights.
+Today numerous international non-governmental organizations and intergovernmental organizations are engaged in the protection of the rights of people of diverse sexual orientation as it is increasingly recognized that discrimination on grounds of sexual orientation is widespread and an unacceptable violation of human rights.